 View automatic URL patterns and their data

-The Performance dashboard of the console lists automatic URL patterns in the Network > All tab.
 You might see URL patterns with an Uncategorized label.
 These are "broad" automatic URL patterns under which Firebase can aggregate data for requests that don't match to any more specific URL pattern.

 When the data retention period ends for the data aggregated under a URL pattern, Firebase deletes that data from the URL pattern.
 If all the data aggregated under an automatic URL pattern expires, then Firebase deletes that URL pattern from the Firebase console.